Akryum/nodepack/docs/guide/creating-a-project.md

 ### .nodepack

 Nodepack projects contain a special `.nodepack` folder (which may be hidden in your file explorer).
-Files in this folder are required for Nodepack to work properly. **Edit the folder content at your own risk!**
+Files in this folder are required for Nodepack to work properly. **⚠️ Edit the folder content at your own risk!**

 Here are what those files do: